So That No One Faces Cancer Alone.

 The Cancer Support Community is here to help you by offering free navigation for cancer patients or their loved ones by phone and online.

-The Cancer Support Helpline is staffed by community navigators, resource specialists and a Helpline navigator who have over 170 years of combined experience helping people affected by cancer.
-The Helpline provides guidance, resources and support to cancer patients or their loved ones with a variety of needs—from getting information about cancer, identifying a local support group or just finding someone who is willing to listen.
+The Cancer Support Helpline is staffed by community navigators and resource specialists who have extensive experience in helping people affected by cancer.
+The Helpline provides guidance, resources, and support to cancer patients or their loved ones with a variety of needs—from getting information about cancer, identifying a local support group, or just finding someone who is willing to listen.
 We speak your language!
 We provide help with coping in over 200 languages.

 Cancer Support Helpline services include:

-- Connecting callers to local or national resources, including support groups, transportation services and other programs
+- Connecting callers to local or national resources, including counseling, support groups, transportation services, and other programs

 - Financial navigation regarding the costs of cancer and its treatments

 - Specialized information and navigation in pediatric oncology, finances, clinical trials, and genetics/genomics

 - Referrals to specialized navigators in CAR T Cell Therapy, Financial, Pediatric, Clinical Trials, and Genetics and Genomics